-Neuropsychological assessment is a method of assessing cognitive functioning based on your performance on objective, specialized tests.
-Different tests are used to evaluate specific functions (such as processing speed, problem solving, and working memory).
+A neuropsychological assessment is a method of assessing neurological and cognitive functioning based on your performance on objective, specialized tests.
+Different tests are used to evaluate specific functions (such as processing speed, problem solving, visual-motor integration, and working memory).
 The results of these tests are interpreted to determine strengths, weaknesses, and possible brain-related conditions.
 Neuropsychological assessment is designed to identify traumatic brain injury (TBI) and post-concussion syndrome, among other diagnoses.
 Alternative names for this type of assessment are: neuropsychological testing and neuropsychological evaluation.
 Learn more about neuropsychological assessment.

 When can I schedule an assessment?

 Our team strives to make scheduling as easy as possible.
 We provide a wide array of testing times, including evenings and weekends, so that you can have the opportunity to receive an assessment without missing school, work, or other weekday commitments.
 For a free consultation or to schedule an appointment, call us at 646-828-6627 or Contact us over email.

 Should I schedule the testing in my home or somewhere else?